isovector/draconian-results/pho.md

 #### Adult indoor and outdoor team sports

-Indoor and outdoor team sports for people 22 years of age and older are prohibited.
+Indoor and outdoor organized team sports for people 22 years of age and older are prohibited.
 These include:

 -   Basketball
 -   Cheerleading